-The Thesis in History: The master's thesis is usually a history of a specific topic that is based upon the consultation and citation of primary sources.
-In most cases it is expected, although not required, that the student will consult and cite a body of sources in the language of their field of study.
-In the case that the student has not yet acquired proficiency in the language of his or her field, with the agreement of a faculty member willing to serve as the adviser of such a project the student may employ alternative sources—such as, English-language sources; critical editions of primary sources in translation by noted scholars, or, in the case of an analysis of the historical literature on a topic, secondary sources.
-The body of the thesis should contain an introduction, titled sections, a conclusion, and a bibliography.
-Throughout the thesis, the sources of the author's citations must all be acknowledged in footnotes that employ Chicago style.
-To the thesis should also be appended a bibliography of all the sources cited in and consulted for the work, both primary and secondary.
-Approval of the thesis must be secured from both the thesis adviser and a second reader.
-The thesis is written in the context of HIST B9900 (Thesis Research) and may also be workshopped in the Research Colloquium.
+The Thesis in History: The master's thesis is a longer research paper that is grounded in primary sources.
+In most cases it is expected, although not required, that the student will consult and cite a body of primary sources in the language of their field of study.
+In the case that the student has not yet acquired proficiency in the language of their field, the student may employ other primary sources—such as English-language sources and/or translated editions of foreign-language sources by noted scholars.
+The body of the thesis should contain an introduction, titled sections, a conclusion.
+All sources must be cited in footnotes that employ Chicago style.
+The thesis should also include a bibliography of all the sources cited in and consulted for the work, both primary and secondary.
+The thesis should be an original piece of scholarship that conforms to both the disciplinary norms and stylistic rules of the historical discipline.
+The thesis must be approved by the thesis adviser, a second reader, and the Director of Graduate Studies.
+The thesis is written in the context of HIST B9900 Thesis Research and may also be workshopped in HIST B2321 Research Colloquium.

 Adviser: The student should choose an adviser for the thesis who teaches in their field of study, broadly defined.
 The thesis adviser functions as the student’s project-mentor and is responsible for not only guiding the thesis-project but also certifying its successful completion.
 The terms of the mentor-student relationship differ between each student and each adviser.